AllianceSCC/ASCC_web_data/content/webinars/_index.md

   image: ""
 ---

-* "How to Write a Review Paper" --- A one hour webinar to break down the intimidating project of a review paper into manageable pieces.
+* "[How to Write a Review Paper:OnDemand](https://buy.stripe.com/6oEcO7eOd8HK47KfYY)" --- A one hour webinar to break down the intimidating project of a review paper into manageable pieces.
 Participants will learn tools to facilitate their writing process and to revise a first draft for their advisor.

 * "Telling Your Science as a Story" --- A two hour workshop to learn the basics of adapting narrative storytelling to your scientific story.
 By the end, participants will have learned the And/But/Therefore (ABT) narrative structure and identified the most compelling story line for their science.